 Developing green mobility in cities

-To help clean up the air of large cities and limit greenhouse gas emissions, cleaner fuels – electricity, natural gas and hydrogen – are an alternative to gasoline.
-These fuels offer greener and more economical solutions for travel while improving comfort for users.
+Adopting cleaner fuels – electricity, natural gas and hydrogen – as an alternative to gasoline is the key to improve the air quality in the cities.
+Today, these fuels are greener and more economical solutions for travel while improving comfort for users.

 The city of Rotterdam, in the Netherlands, has asked ENGIE and EV-Box to install and maintain charging stations for electric vehicles.
 1,800 of these will be operational between 2016 and 2020.
 In Paris, the Group is working alongside RATP on developing buses exclusively powered by bio-methane and bio-NGV.
 The city of Dijon has also called on ENGIE to provide its inhabitants with 33 trams powered by renewable energy.

 Passenger and goods transportation is an energy-intensive sector that is responsible for emitting a high volume of greenhouse gases into the atmosphere.
 In France, goods transport has grown by 30% since 1990, boosted in particular by the development of e-commerce.
-Approximately 90% of journeys are by road, so intelligent design of logistics systems coupled with the choice of the most suitable fuels can optimize journeys and reduce polluting emissions.
+Nowadays, 90% of journeys are by road.
+Improving urban logistics to make it smarter while encouraging the use of greener fuels would optimize journeys and reduce polluting emissions.

 At Rungis international market, from where 234 hectares of fresh produce is dispatched to its destination in France and other countries for sale or transformation, ENGIE has opened its first public filling station for Liquefied Natural Gas (LNG) and Compressed Natural Gas (CNG).
 The installation can be accessed 24/7, enabling distribution and transport operators, mostly heavy trucks, to re-think their logistics models.